prajjwalyd/LinkLoom/README.md

 # LinkLoom🔗

 LinkLoom is a microservice application designed to manage URLs, providing URL shortening, QR code generation, analytics logging, and an integrated API service.
-These services are loosely coupled, and the application is deployed on a local Kubernetes cluster using Minikube (due to the cost considerations of EKS 😅).
+The 4 microservices (1.
+URL Shortener, 2.
+QR Code Generator, 3.
+Analytics, and 4.
+API) are loosely coupled, and the application is deployed on a local Kubernetes cluster using Minikube (for now).
 Helm is utilized to manage deployments of MongoDB and PostgreSQL, alongside Prometheus and Grafana for monitoring purposes.
 CI/CD pipeline is implemented using GitHub Actions to automate build, test, and deployment processes.

 🎥 Watch the full project setup here: https://youtu.be/UUu3EVSBkLc